 Large images can make your presentation hard to send.

-Select the picture, then click Compress Pictures on the Format tab.
+- Select the picture and click Compress Pictures on the Format tab.

 - Check Delete cropped areas of pictures.